JACoW-org/docs-IPAC/docs/InvitedOrals/SStipsandtricks.md

 ## 3. Count of first/second priorities by SPC members

 This exercise is a little bit trickier since the Extended Export is not sufficient.
-To this purpouse, we need to count all the "yes" to a question (e.g., *First priority*) a member of the SPC gave to the abstracts.
+To this purpose, we need to count all the "yes" to a question (e.g., *First priority*) a member of the SPC gave to the abstracts.

-We will use the **JSON export converted to a spreadsheed**.
+We will use the **JSON export converted to a spreadsheet**.

 ---